terencezl/terencezl.github.io/index.md

 _Senior Software Engineer, 2017 - 2021_

 I moved into the industry and realized I really liked to work with computers in a more general capacity.
 In order to take things to the next level, I needed more rigorous training in Software Engineering.
-At Bloomberg I became serious with **C++** (it's a C++ shop after all!), **Operating Systems**, **System Design**, **DevOps & Platform Engineering**, **Docker**, **Cloud**, etc. I took a special interest in scalable data pipeline and database components, like **Apache Kafka**, **Redis** (still have a T-shirt from Redis Day in NYC!), **MongoDB**, etc. Meanwhile I kept learning about ML/AI on the side.
+At Bloomberg I became serious with **C++** (it's a C++ shop after all!), System Design & Monitoring tools such as **Grafana**, **Splunk**, **Humio**, DevOps & Platform Engineering tools such as **Chef**, **Jenkins**, **Docker**, **Kubernetes**, etc. I took a special interest in scalable data pipeline and database components, like **Apache Kafka**, **Redis** (still have a T-shirt from Redis Day in NYC!), **MongoDB**, etc. Meanwhile I kept learning about ML/AI on the side.

-* Maintained the widely-used Secure File Transfer Protocol (SFTP) infrastructure.
+* Maintained the widely-used bare-metal SFTP infrastructure with 7M daily logins.
-* Developed the next-generation SFTP backed by Bloomberg Cloud Computing and Storage with file system emulation.
-Designed & implemented reliable account & routing management and robust messaging control.
+* Designed & Implemented the next-generation SFTP backed by Bloomberg Cloud Computing and Storage with S3 file system emulation and cross-data-center replication & failover.
+* Designed & implemented reliable account & routing management and robust messaging control.
 Wrote OS-level modules and plugins for **OpenSSH**.
-* Safeguarded successful year-long high-stake account migration as technical lead.
+* Spearheaded successful multi-year high-stake account migration as technical lead.

 -----------------